Last Updated on

 Are there other ways to get around the 90-day flip rule?

 There are some ways to get around the 90-day flip rule, including dumb luck.
 I sold a house earlier in the year to an FHA buyer who wrote the contract before I had owned the house 90 days.
-I used this sale as a reason to the lender why we should not have to wait the 90 days on the property I discussed in this article.
+I used this sale as a reason for the lender why we should not have to wait the 90 days on the property I discussed in this article.
 The lenders’ response was the underwriter and lender must have both forgotten about the 90-day flip rule on that deal.
 There is no way it should have been under contract or sold before the 90 days, even with a 2nd appraisal.
 I got lucky on that property.
 You can also try to find a buyer that does not need to use FHA.
 Often, a conventional mortgage is actually better for buyers, but they need to have better credit and debt-to-income ratios to qualify for conventional.
 Most of our buyers use FHA loans, and they are willing to pay the most for our flips, so it makes sense to cater to them.

 I usually do not have to worry about the 90-day flip rule because it takes me longer than that to get my houses ready to sell.
 It can be a thorn in an investor’s side when they are counting on a house selling quickly and they have to wait a month or two longer.
 Investors also need to be aware they may need a second appraisal with FHA loans if they try to sell a house for twice what they bought it for.
 Conventional mortgages do not always eliminate these problems either as many conventional lenders adopt FHA rules.